Updated on January 11, 2024

 Where to Stay in Ravenna with Kids

-We recommend staying in the city center because it’s convenient to walk everywhere.
+We recommend choosing accommodations in the city center because it’s convenient to walk everywhere.
 The city is quiet, and you have access to basics (like grocery stores and pharmacies) in the city center.

 If you’re using Ravenna as a base for exploring other places in Emilia Romagna, either stay near the train station (if you’ll be moving by train) or make sure you have free parking or a parking lot at your accommodation.